-On average you have to pay $80-$400 for labor costs.
+On average you have to pay $80-$400 for labor costs in 2023.
 Initial construction of the pipe with the preventer results in a cost of $80 to $250.
 A retrofit of an existing pipe can cost between $120 and $400.
-Regardless of whether you hire a pro, you may have to pay up to $50 for the permit
+Regardless of whether you hire a pro, you may have to pay up to $50 for the permit.

 An overview of Average Backflow Preventer Installation Costs

 You have to choose the system based on your budget.
 Each level has its own price and unique cost of backflow preventer installation